Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Dan J. McKenzie - The Buckingham Research Group, Inc.

 Hey, thanks.
 Good morning, guys.
 I actually had a similar question.
 If I could just follow up on that last question.
-I think, Brandon, you mentioned the cost structure needs an improvement.
+I think, Brandon, you mentioned the cost structure needs improvement.
 I'm just wondering if you could just clarify or tie that back to the Investor Day commentary around merger synergy.
-So, first, and obviously you labor cost pressures.
+So, first, and obviously you've got labor cost pressures.
 I think you've got airport congestion.
 But are these cost pressures that are impacting the value of the merger synergies that you quantified for us?
 And I believe you've got some initiatives underway to address that.
-I'm just wondering if you could just clarify that just a little bit further?
+I'm just wondering if you could just clarify that just a little bit further.

 Sure.
 Dan, I don't think it's at all related to the cost synergy projections that we had given.
 I think we feel very good about those and, of course, we would hope to achieve those in the time that we said and perhaps even exceed them.
-I think what you're just seeing is what I would call friction, a little bit of friction related to the operation, a little bit of friction to get to know.

-I think what you're just seeing is what I would call friction, a little bit of friction related to the operation, a little bit of friction to get to know the Virgin business, a little bit of friction putting them all together.
+I think what you're just seeing is what I would call friction, a little bit of friction related to the operation, a little bit of friction to getting to know the Virgin business, a little bit of friction putting them all together.
 A little bit of friction with that because we don't understand our history, our budget reports and all that stuff is just learning.
 It's part of the transition itself.
 My comments were really around just a dissatisfaction with how fast that process of learning is going.
 And we'll get better.
-It's a big part of the 2018 planning, but I don't think it's connected at all to lack of our ability to deliver our merger synergies.
+It's a big part of the 2018 planning, but I don't think it's connected at all to lack of our ability to deliver on merger synergies.

 Dan J. McKenzie - The Buckingham Research Group, Inc.

 Okay.
 Thanks for that.
 And then, I guess, my second question is for Andrew or Shane.
 And I'm just wondering how did Alaska respond to the basic economy rolled out in the second quarter.
 So, I guess, where overlap existed broad brush.
 What percent of the flying was Alaska able to capture some incremental revenue?
-Or I guess, to ask that differently, what percent of the route are you matching the basic economy fare?
+Or I guess, maybe to ask that differently, what percent of the routes are you matching the basic economy fare?

 Andrew R. Harrison - Alaska Air Group, Inc.

 Yeah.
 I'll take that.
-I'll take the question on the percent.
+That's a good question on the percent.
 I don't have it at my fingertips.
-It's been broadly rolled out by Delta, have been in many of our markets well before the United and American bringing it to market.
+It's been broadly rolled out by Delta, had been in many of our markets as well before the United and American bringing it to market.
 United is pretty much system-wide as we see it.
-American is still so constrained fewer market.
+American are still are constrained to ewer market.

 For the most part the levels that were brought in were no different than already existed.
-They just attached the most restrictive set of policies to the fares that already existed.
-So, we really haven't seen again a lot of movement on the prices that have been filed in general in the market.
+They just attached the more restrictive set of policies to the fares that already existed.
+So, we really haven't seen again a lot of movement on the prices that have been filed in general in the markets.
 We saw an interesting sort of modest surge in demand in April, May, June.
 But I wouldn't necessarily correlate it to that.
 It was just coincidental with the timing.
-Obviously we have for the same price a better product than the base economy offering.
+Obviously we have for the same price a better product than the basic economy offering.

 So, we're feeling really good about this.
-We don't see flight away from our flight zone.
+We don't de-flight away from our flight zone.
 In fact, we see a lot of demand.
 And as we said at Investor Day our goal is to sort of keep it simple and easy for customers to understand low fares and sort of avoid the extreme ends of ultra-segmentation or ultra-premium and sort of hit the sweet spot in the middle, which is a much bigger market.

 Dan J. McKenzie - The Buckingham Research Group, Inc.

 Okay.
 I guess, thank you.
-I'm just wondering if you can clarify, but it seems to me because you're offering more than the base economy, it seems like there should be, in effect, some de facto incremental revenue I think you're able to recognize.
+I'm just wondering if you can clarify, but it seems to me because you're offering more than the basic economy, it seems like there should be, in effect, some de facto incremental revenue that you're able to recognize.
 And is that a fair characterization that you're recognizing some incremental revenue where you weren't recognizing it previously?

 Andrew R. Harrison - Alaska Air Group, Inc.

 Yeah.
 We just haven't had a chance.
-It's so new to really put our finger on a number.
+It's so new to really put our finger on the number.
 We think that that is happening but we don't have it modeled or valued in.
 And one thing I'd also say especially in a peak season, there's a risk of overindexing on the discount sort of end of the market.
 And we do want to be careful to make sure we've got room for middle-structured fares and high-yield fares as well.
-So, I think it's how we get into a more shoulder part of the year.
+So, I think until we get into a more shoulder part of the year.
 We won't really know if there's a lot of incrementality for us or not.

 Dan J. McKenzie - The Buckingham Research Group, Inc.